pchemguy/SQLite-ICU-MinGW/README.md

-## How to Compile SQLite with ICU on Windows with MinGW
+## How to compile SQLite with ICU and SQLiteODBC on Windows with MinGW

 ### Overview